Nuclear Counterarguments 22-Essay Series

 Capsule: #2 Contemporary American Liberalism = Paranoid Delusion deals with the theory presented in the 1964 essay by historian Richard Hofstadter called The Paranoid Style in American Politics, and how it applies hand in glove to contemporary American liberalism.
 Liberal motivations, how they view themselves, and how liberals see the motivations of others are keys to comprehending this Paranoid Style.
 An understanding of these three elements of liberal thinking leads to a foundational understanding of everything liberals think and do.

-A Monster Beneath Every Rock
+An Evil Monster Beneath Every Rock

 Focus: How would you describe a person who constantly sees evil monsters attempting to destroy every aspect of the country, the world, and their very life?

 Details: #2 Contemporary American Liberalism = Paranoid Delusion drills down to the inner thinking of what makes a liberal tick.
 Liberals are convinced that their ideology is noble and that all that opposes it is evil.
-This justifies in the mind of a liberal all sorts of nefarious behavior, such as sophistry, demagoguery, hate and even violence, and excuses any and all failures and indescretions displayed by other liberals (literally dozens and dozens of examples are presented to illustrate both sides of this attitude).
+This justifies in the mind of a liberal all sorts of nefarious behavior, such as sophistry, demagoguery, hate and even violence, and excuses any and all failures and indiscretions displayed by other liberals (literally dozens and dozens of examples are presented to illustrate both sides of this attitude).
 This attitude also leads to imagining evil monsters lurking everywhere, devouring everything good – which is liberalism, of course (literally hundreds of examples are presented with regular updating from the news).

 An examination of Richard Hofstadter’s 1964 The Paranoid Style in American Politics, reveals an uncanny description of today’s liberal ideological movement from before modern liberalism even developed.
 Hofstadter gives us a detailed list of things to look for that communicate the paranoid style, all directly applicable to liberals (again, with a multitude of examples).